 npm config set scope username

-Scoped packages are private by default.
+By default, scoped packages are private.
 To publish private modules, you need to be a paid private modules user.

 npm publish --access=public

-To use a scoped package, you simply include the scope wherever you use the package name.
+To use a scoped package, simply include the scope wherever you use the package name.

 On the command line:

 var projectName =